MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Both bombs charge faster, so advanced tactics like perma-locking weapons are more often viable.
-With crew manning weapons, the Lockdown Bomb can keep a room locked down permanently.
-Following a Lockdown Bomb with a Stun Bomb is still usually better; nevertheless, it’s a consideration if you are choosing which bomb to keep.
+The Lockdown Bomb chains with untrained crew manning weapons, and the Stun Bomb chains even without manning weapons

 The Stun Bomb can disable defence drones, letting you sneak hacking past them.
 But for the flagship phase 2, it’s faster to board their drones system (the crew should already be dead).